 Amazon, for example, already has a truck fleet delivering thousands of packages every day, and is moving from free two-day delivery to free one-day delivery for its Prime customers.
 Additionally, Amazon recently announced it will purchase 100,000 new delivery vehicles.
 In the coming decade, its fleet could outstrip USPS’s 140,000 iconic blue-and-white mail trucks.

 Moreover, FedEx announced that starting in 2020, it will offer home package deliveries seven days a week throughout much of the country.
 It will cut back on its current practice of dropping off most FedEx SmartPost packages at local post offices to be carried the last mile to the customer’s door, moving 2 million packages per day onto its own delivery trucks instead.

-In fact, USPS package rates might already be too high, and raising them higher to bilk Amazon, eBay, and other e-commerce companies likely would mean more packages on private carriers and less revenue for USPS.
+In fact, USPS package rates might already be too high, and raising them higher to bilk Amazon, eBay, and other e-commerce companies likely would mean less revenue for USPS as more packages would be sent via private carriers.

 USPS operates under a universal service mandate to deliver to every address, and carrying mail and packages the “last mile” to customer doors is the most efficient part of its operations.
 USPS could and should turn over or share more of its other operations with efficient private providers.
 Does it even make economic sense to employ USPS workers, other than letter carriers?

 As the Board of Governors finally meets again, let’s hope it can be as innovative in coming up with real reforms as those other innovators who have been leading the e-commerce revolution.

 Edward Hudgins (email@example.com) is research director at The Heartland Institute and the editor of “The Last Monopoly: Privatizing the Postal Service for the Information Age” and “Mail @ the Millennium: Will the Postal Service Go Private?”